open-traffic-generator/ac4-workshop/lab-05/README.md

 This cyperf server agent will bind to an IP address and listen for incoming client connections.

 ** Note this IP address as it would be your server ip address that client will connect to.
-Let's call it SERVER_IP_ADDR
+Let's call it **SERVER_IP_ADDR**.

-You should see a trace like below on your VM

 ![alt text](../Docs/images/lab-05/lab5-2.png)

-Please explore various options and their explanations at [OPTIONS.md])(https://github.com/Keysight/cyperf/blob/main/cyperf-ce/OPTIONS.md)
+You can explore various options and their explanations at [Cyperf Options](https://github.com/Keysight/cyperf/blob/main/cyperf-ce/OPTIONS.md)

-### Phase 2: Deploying the Client Agent
+### Phase 2.2: Deploying the Client Agent

-- The second step is to use the "Client" agent on VM you have designated and Client VM to initiate a stateful connection test against the Server, targeting a specific Connections Per Second (CPS).
+- The second step is to use the "Client" agent on VM1 to initiate a stateful connection test against the Server (VM2), targeting a specific Connections Per Second (CPS).

-- SSH into the Client VM and run the client process.
+- On VM1 start the client process with below command.
+Replace **SERVER_IP_ADDR** with actual server ip address noted in previous step.

-Connection rate test with target CPS of 1000 connections per second
+***Connection rate test with target CPS of 1000 connections per second***

 ```bash
 sudo cyperf -c SERVER_IP_ADDR --cps 1000